divyadav0404/Wanderlust-Rental-Platform/README.md

 Before you begin, make sure you have the following installed on your system:

-- Node.js (version 18 recommended)
+- Node.js (newest version recommended)
 - MongoDB ( latest version )
 - Nodemon (installed globally)